lucasrenan/blog/content/post/2019-03-06-sled-like-no-one's-watching.md

 ### Extreme validations

-We rolled straight into learning mode again with Tobias' validation talk which was applicable to our application and probably for all rails applications.
+We rolled straight into learning mode again with Tobias Pfeiffer's validation talk which was applicable to our application and probably for all rails applications.
 Validations can be different based on the context so do validations they really belong into models?
 Tobias showed some alternetive solutions and gave us a little excursion into Elixir land.

 Andy proudly represented us with his lightning talk topic: 'How to give fantastic code reviews'.
 This was a very exciting experience and we got a lot of great feedback straight from the community.